 This website is part of the Schools Empowering At-Risk Students (SEAS) project and has been created by the Clearinghouse for Military Family Readiness at Penn State (Clearinghouse), an applied research center located at The Pennsylvania State University.
-The SEAS project supports the Department of Defense Education Activity (DoDEA), a federally operated school district that educates approximately 70,000 students annually on behalf of the Department of Defense.
+The SEAS team supports the Department of Defense Education Activity (DoDEA), a federally operated school district that educates approximately 70,000 students annually on behalf of the Department of Defense, by conducting research and creating learning modules along with other resources.

 From 2011-2016, the Clearinghouse worked with DoDEA to identify effects of military-related parental absence on children, risk and protective factors, and potential unmet needs.
 One of the recommendations was to: